janymuong/alx-low_level_programming/0x1A-hash_tables/README.md

 `Usage`
-To use the hash table in your C program, simply include the hash_table.h header file and link the hash_table.c source file in your project.
-Then, create a new hash table with the create_table function, and insert key-value pairs with the insert function.
-You can retrieve the value associated with a key using the get function.
+To use the hash table in your C program, simply include the hash_table.h header file and link the hash_table.c source file in your files.
+Then, create a new hash table with a `create` function, and insert key-value pairs with the an `insert/update` function.
+You can retrieve the value associated with a key using a `read` function, and you can delete with a `delete` anaolg.

 ### Struct